Mengjiao0714/heat_surveillance/README.md

 # heat_surveillance
-This project works with the heat data from CDC's National Syndromic Surveillance Program (NSSP).
+This is the project for the National Syndromic Surveillance Program's (NSSP) BioSense Platform.
+Data from this platform are emergency department records.

 ## Objective